Back to Index

 1. Manufacturing Process:

-Silicon-based solar panels: The production of crystalline silicon solar panels typically requires a significant amount of energy, primarily from the extraction and processing of raw materials (silicon, glass, metals).
+Silicon-based PV solar panels: The production of crystalline silicon solar panels typically requires a significant amount of energy, primarily from the extraction and processing of raw materials (silicon, glass, metals).

 2. Energy Payback Time (EPBT):